pgeurin/django_template_test/docs/deployment/RENDER_DEPLOYMENT_RUNBOOK.md

 This runbook provides step-by-step instructions for deploying a Django application on Render with Google OAuth authentication.

+**⚠️ IMPORTANT LESSONS LEARNED:**
+This runbook has been updated based on real deployment experience.
+The original runbook was missing critical steps that caused 500 errors and deployment failures.

 ## Prerequisites

 - GitHub repository with Django project